Cryptographic Accelerator Support¶

 To take advantage of acceleration in OpenVPN, choose a cipher which is supported by the available acceleration hardware, such as AES-256-GCM.

-When using OpenVPN in DCO mode on pfSense Plus software, OpenVPN can use QAT to accelerate its encryption automatically, assuming the QAT module is loaded and active on supported QAT hardware.
-If the hardware does not support QAT, but it does support AES-NI, then ensure the AES-NI module is loaded or DCO mode cannot use AES-NI.
+When using OpenVPN in DCO mode on pfSense Plus software, OpenVPN can use QAT or IPsec-MB to accelerate its encryption automatically, assuming the features are enabled (QAT and/or IPsec-MB modules are loaded and active on supported hardware).
+If the hardware does not support QAT or IPsec-MB, but it does support AES-NI, then ensure the AES-NI module is loaded or DCO mode cannot use AES-NI.

 In non-DCO mode, such as on pfSense CE, nothing needs selected for OpenVPN to utilize AES-NI.
 The OpenSSL engine has its own code for handling AES-NI in this mode that works well without using additional modules.